How has the industry responded to the decarbonisation plans for the UK?

 With most of the UK’s homes using gas for heating, could 23 million homes be removed from the gas grid?
-And can it be done soon enough to stop further negative impact on the planet?
+And can we do it soon enough to stop further negative impacts on the planet?

 Like anything, it is about supply and demand.
-As the demand for lower carbon heating increases, manufacturers have to offer an alternative to gas boilers.
+So as the market for lower carbon heating increases, manufacturers have to offer an alternative to gas boilers.

 And with several stumbling blocks, how will we achieve decarbonisation of the UK’s heating industry?

 Worcester Bosch, one of the UK’s leading suppliers and manufacturers of gas boilers, released their hydrogen-ready prototype in 2020.
-A UK first, the boiler runs on natural gas, but if the time comes to switch to hydrogen energy, an engineer can convert it within just one hour.
+In a UK first, the boiler runs on natural gas, but if the time comes to switch to hydrogen energy, an engineer can convert it within just one hour.

 In doing so, homeowners can easily switch to a hydrogen-ready boiler when their existing boiler needs replacing.
 And, at very little extra expense, there’ll be no strain on the purse strings.

 Although Hydrogen is looking to be the key to decarbonisation, there are still questions surrounding it.
-And with the jury still out, we need to continue to research and develop other alternatives.
+And with the jury still out, we need to continue researching and developing other alternatives.

 And professionals in the industry agree.
 A recent poll on Twitter found that 32.8% of engineers believe heat pumps will replace gas.